Royal Almanac: The Almanac of Commerce

 The Almanac of Business, published by Sébastien Bottin in the eighteenth century contains, besides the addresses of shops in Paris, many useful statistics financiers.
-It is supplementary to the Almanach royal, which concerns only the French administration.
+It is supplementary to the Almanach oyal, which concerns only the French administration.

-The State of France

-Some have criticized the Almanach Royal of being a plagiarism of the State of France, another administrative directory, the first publication seems to have been made in 1619 and is still published in the middle of the eighteenth century Ref 30.
-However, the edition of 1736 of the State of France said it was a "periodical whose audience has applied for renewal from time to time, and had been published until 1699, 1702, 1708, 1712, 1718 and 1727 Ref 31.
-The latest editions of 1727 and 1736 five volumes contain over 500 pages each.
-Offices are described down to the smallest detail Note 25, the state of France is a companion volume of the Almanach royal use by those who wish to deepen their knowledge on the functioning of the French administration.

 Examples of information contained in the Almanac

 Further details concerning the organization of the administration of the French state, and persons who occupied positions, many other topics are discussed in the Almanacs, for example in the eighteenth century:

 The cost of construction in Paris

 This section is only found in the Almanacs of the early eighteenth century, and stops just before 1726.

 There are prices for masonry, carpentry and joinery, roofing, locksmithing, painting and glazing that are usually in Paris, for example:

 "Walls of circular pits, with layers of stone studded with low excess moilon quilted 18 inch thick, 22 pounds fquare fathom, and more in proportion to the depth of the wells, or other difficulties that may encounter."

 With these data, the historian is able to quantify fully the construction of a building in Paris at that time.